A number of years ago, I observed a characteristic in me I hope is not permanent.

 Unless God calls you to something else.

-And, if God is calling you to something bigger than your ability to understand — I have some strong advice.
-It’s wisdom!
-It’s strongly Biblical.
+Here’s my advice.
+If God is calling you to something bigger than your ability to understand –

 Don’t play it safe!
 Play it by faith!